wagov/wasocshared/docs/advisories/20240115002-GitLab-Critical-Security-Advisory.md

 The vulnerability affects the following products:

-GitLab - All deployment types
+GitLab - All deployment types:

 - 16.1 prior to 16.1.5
 - 16.2 prior to 16.2.8
 - 16.3 prior to 16.3.6